 Last fall, our membership identified five focus areas for innovation in 2020: chronic disease management, behavioral health, caregiver services, employee engagement, and healthcare navigation.
 Instead of throwing us off course, the COVID-19 pandemic made it crystal clear why we need these services and where to invest our time, energy, and dollars to achieve a better healthcare experience.
 We share with you three major learnings from the pandemic and what we are doing to address them.

 First, the stress of COVID-19 shined a spotlight on the urgent need for more robust mental health services.
 There were already disparities in behavioral health outcomes in our communities, but being on the frontlines during a deadly pandemic added a tremendous burden to our workforce.
+To expand our mental health offering, UnitedAg partnered with Spring Health, a comprehensive behavioral health service that pairs each individual with a care navigator.
+This hands-on approach is necessary in times of crisis but should also be thought of as a preventive health benefit that’s accessed whenever we aren’t feeling our best.

 Second, UnitedAg has always been a member-centric organization that utilized in-person interactions to connect with our membership.
 Without the ability to meet face-to-face, it became apparent that we need a more robust infrastructure for digital communication.
+Our monthly HealthChats webinars have created great opportunities for education and discussion.
+Also, UnitedAg has partnered with ConsejoSano, a culturally and linguistically personalized text messaging platform that allows us the health benefits provider to interact with our members and disseminate important information about benefits.

 Over the past several months, the UnitedAg ecosystem has proven to be much more than just a health plan.
 We are a community built around trust and passion for bringing the most innovative and cost-effective care to the agricultural agriculture industry.
+In the face of challenges, it’s clear we stand and move forward together.